AdaGold/solar-system/README.md

     - Create reader methods to give a user access to read the instance variables.

 ## Optionals
--  Create a method which creates a planet from user input.
+-  Create a method, outside any class, which creates a planet from user input.

 # Wave 3
 ## Primary Requirements
-- Create an interface where the user can select a planet and be presented information about the planet.
+- Create an interface where the user can select a planet and be presented information about the solar system and select a planet to view more information about.
 - Allow your user to add their own planet.

 ## Optional Enhancements